 Advertisement

-Reader question: Do I need to know a Swiss language to get the C Permit?
+Do I need to speak a local language to get Switzerland's C Permit?

 Helena Bachmann

-Reader question: Do I need to know a Swiss language to get the C Permit?
+Do I need to speak a local language to get Switzerland's C Permit?

 Switzerland has rules for holders of long-term or permanent permits —and for a good reason: language proficiency proves you can live and work in the country with a (relative) ease.